Lattice Models, Hamiltonian Operators, and Symmetric Functions: Introduction

 We consider Heisenberg algebra representations with bases indexed by partitions, along with dual representations whose dual basis is also indexed by partitions.
 One obtains families of ``skew'' functions from these representations by choosing an element of the Heisenberg algebra, acting on a basis vector in the representation and pairing it with a dual basis vector.
 We use bra-ket notation to express this.
 If $h$ is an element of the Heisenberg algebra, then refers to the pairing of $\langle\mu|$ with the vector obtained from the action of $h$ on $|\lambda\rangle$, or equivalently, the pairing of $\lambda\rangle$ with the vector obtained from the action of $h$ on $\langle\mu|$.

 Our Hamiltonians are exponential operators involving infinite sums in the Heisenberg algebra of the form where $J_k$ is the $k$th \emph{current operator} which in the case of \emph{Fock space} acts on particles by displacing them by $k$ units.
-We thus obtain a family of functions which are sometimes called \emph{$\tau$-functions} in the literature \cite{JimboMiwa-solitons, ZinnJustin-six-vertex}.
+We thus obtain a family of functions which are sometimes called \emph{$\tau$-functions} in the literature and are related to the KP hierarchy of differential equations \cite{Kac-book, JimboMiwa-solitons, ZinnJustin-six-vertex}.

 Since up to isomorphism there is only one Heisenberg algebra and only one highest-weight representation of this algebra \cite[Proposition~2.1]{Kac-Raina}, our functions really depend on the \emph{realization} of the representation i.e. our choice of basis.
-There are two ways to modify our family of polynomials: \begin{itemize} \item Change the Heisenberg algebra generators via a substitution; \item Change the (realization of the) representation of the Heisenberg algebra; \end{itemize} We will see that the first type of modification corresponds to changing the Boltzmann weights of our lattice model, while the second corresponds (at least in the cases we consider) to choosing a lattice model with a different structure.
+There are two ways to modify our family of polynomials: \begin{itemize} \item Change the Heisenberg algebra generators via a substitution; \item Change the (realization of the) representation of the Heisenberg algebra; \end{itemize} We will see that the first type of modification corresponds to changing the Boltzmann weights of our lattice model, while the second corresponds (at least in the cases we consider) to choosing a lattice model with a different combinatorial and representation-theoretic structure.
 In this paper, we look at two well known representations of Heisenberg algebras.
-The first, (classical) Fock space, is a representation of the Lie algebra $\mathfrak{gl}_\infty$ that has been studied in many places e.g. \cite{Kac-Raina, JimboMiwa-solitons}.
+The first, (classical) Fock space, is a representation of the Lie algebra $\mathfrak{gl}_\infty$ that has been studied in many places e.g. \cite{Kac-book, Kac-Raina, JimboMiwa-solitons}.
 The second, $q$-Fock space, is a quotient of the tensor algebra of the standard $U_q(\widehat{\mathfrak{sl}}_n)$ evaluation module.
 At $n=1$ or $q=1$, $q$-Fock space degenerates into classical Fock space.

 Our goal is to understand when the $\tau$-function associated to a Hamiltonian operator equals the partition function of a rectangular lattice model.
 These lattice models are grids of vertices; each edge in the grid is assigned a \emph{spin}, and the spins around a vertex must have one of several \emph{admissible} configurations, in which case the vertex is assigned a nonzero \emph{Boltzmann weight}.
 If every vertex is admissible, we call this global configuration an \emph{admissible state}.
 Then the partition function is defined as Our lattice models have fixed side boundary conditions, and we allow the top and bottom boundaries to each depend on a partition.
 As shorthand, we'll often write $\mathfrak{S}$ to denote the set $\{\mathfrak{S}_{\lambda/\mu}|\lambda,\mu\}$ of lattice models with fixed Boltzmann weights and fixed side boundary conditions, but where the top and bottom boundaries can vary.